 The 2023 Global Citizen Festival in New York City is mere days away; and we can’t wait to be joined by our incredible lineup of artists, performers, speakers, world leaders, activists, and 60,000 Global Citizens in the city’s iconic Central Park.

-As an organization that campaigns on climate action and protecting marine and land ecosystems, Global Citizen is committed to weaving sustainability into all of our efforts.
+As an organization that campaigns on climate action, protecting marine and land ecosystems, and writes extensively on the challenges of climate change and biodiversity loss, Global Citizen is committed to centering sustainability in everything we do.

 And that includes the annual Global Citizen Festival in New York City's Central Park.

 Over the years, we’ve worked to minimize the environmental impact of our festivals, while maximizing the investments we make in conservation and restoration, emissions reduction, and effective waste management.